 - Place the tofu into a food processor, and process until smooth.
 Add about 1 cup of the cooked vegetables to the food processor, and blend for about 10 seconds.
 Transfer the tofu-vegetable mixture to the pot of remaining cooked vegetables and stir well.

 - Spoon into the springform pan and smooth out evenly.
-Please the 3-inch asparagus pieces in a circular design on top (pressing them down into the mixture just slightly; see photos below).
+Place the 3-inch asparagus pieces in a circular design on top (pressing them down into the mixture just slightly; see photos below).
 Place the pan on a rimmed baking sheet and bake for 45 minutes, until lightly browned around the edges.

 - Remove from the oven and allow to cool on a rack for at least 10 minutes.
 If using a springform pan, release and remove the outer ring before slicing and serving.